-The method of compensation under this Contract will be Prior Period Coverage (PPC) capitation, prospective capitation, and reinsurance, as described and defined within this Contract, special provisions for payment as described in Section D, Paragraph 75, and appropriate laws, regulations and policies [42 CFR 438.6(b)(1)].
+The method of compensation under this Contract will be Prior Period Coverage (PPC) capitation, prospective capitation, and reinsurance, as described and defined within this Contract, special provisions for payment as described in Section D, Paragraph 51, and appropriate laws, regulations and policies [42 CFR 438.6(b)(1)].
+Final capitation rates are identified and developed, and payment is made in accordance with 42 CFR 438.3(c) [42 CFR 457.1201(c)].
 Capitation payments may only be made by the State and retained by the Contractor for Medicaid-eligible members [42 CFR 438.3(c)(2)].